What is the Mentor-Mentee Program?

 - Comparative Studies of Women in India and the United States.

 What are the financial aspects of student participation?

-Student-mentees are eligible for a $1,000 stipend upon successful completion of their M&M Project.
+Individual student-mentees are eligible for stipends ranging from $500 (for single-semester projects) to $1000 (for two-semester projects).
+For projects with multiple mentees, stipends are divided equally among the participating number of students.
 A final presentation must be conducted and a tangible permanent record provided to the Committee for the University Library prior to payment of the stipend.